TRAVIS APPRAISAL REVIEW BOARD

 While this is a broad and significant responsibility, the ARB must be sensitive to its legal and practical limits while adhering to the Texas Property Tax Code and laws of this state.
 ARB members cannot discuss your case with anyone outside of the hearing; however, protest hearings are open to the public, and anyone can sit in and listen to the case.

-ARB members are appointed by the Local Administrative District Judge for two-year terms.
+ARB members are appointed for two-year terms.
 At the end of their term, an ARB member may reapply for another period of two years for a total of three consecutive two-year terms.
 To qualify for service on the ARB, an individual must be a resident of the Travis County for at least two years before taking office.
 No employees or officers of the Appraisal District or the taxing units it serves may sit on the ARB.
 Any person who is a former member of the governing body or officer or employee of a taxing unit, or is a former director, officer, or employee of the Appraisal District is ineligible to serve.
 Also, the person’s close relatives cannot work as professional tax agents or tax appraisers within the Appraisal District.
 ARB members also must comply with a particular conflict of interest laws.

 ARB members tend to be individuals with excellent analytical and people skills needed to evaluate and make determinations based upon the evidence presented by the property owner and the appraisal district.
 An unexpected benefit from being an ARB member is the opportunity to meet and work with such a wide variety of interesting people who want the make a contribution to our community.